×

 staying safe from online scams

-With the Christmas period fast approaching, many of us will we looking to take advantage of the sales and offers available on Black Friday, Cyber Monday and more.
+With the Christmas period fast approaching, many of us will be looking to take advantage of the sales and offers available on Black Friday, Cyber Monday, pre-Christmas, and Boxing Day.
 And with online purchases rising in popularity, so are the risks.
 Here are some tips on how to stay safe when shopping online.

 What is an online purchase scam?